gaberull/excel_gcp_mysql_webapp/README.md

-# Excel File to MySQL DB Uploader
+# Excel File Converter, MySQL DB Uploader, and Email Scheduler

 **Summary:**
-Automate the addition of Employee records stored in Excel spreadsheets to a MySQL database on GCP Server, and automate scheduling of outgoing "happy birthday" email to the employee
+Upload spreadsheet of employee records to a MySQL database on running on a GCP Server, and automate the scheduling of outgoing "happy birthday" emails to the employees

 ## Complete List of Tasks Performed